nov-solutions/sol-web/README.md

 8. Push code to the master branch of the repository to initialize the project's files on the AWS EC2 instance

 9. Run `make ssh` in the root directory to open a terminal connection to the AWS EC2 instance.
-Change directories to "/app" to access the project's files
+Change directories to `/app` to access the project's files

-10. Run `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'` in "/django" to generate a Django secret key that can be used in production.
+10. Run `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'` in `/django` to generate a Django secret key that can be used in production.
 Upload the secret key to the GitHub repository

-11. Update manifest.json with the appropriate values for the project

-12. Remove Redis, workers, scheduler, if you don't want it